 - Disintermediation: With blockchains, intermediaries (e.g., escrow corporations) are oftentimes no longer necessary, significantly reducing transaction costs.

 - Complete data availability: Decentralized data means that if some nodes are compromised, a complete dataset is still available.

 - Redundancy: Without a central server, reliability through redundancy is built in.

 - Privacy and control: Users can choose which data to make transparent and which to encrypt for specific users to access.

 - Outsourcing computation: Even when processing by a third party the contents remain secure.

-Mitigating “Internet of Things” Vulnerabilities is becoming critical.
-An April report suggested that millions of (IoT) devices in homes had been hacked and bricked.
-As a protest against poor cybersecurity for thousands of devices set to basic authentication, the hackers could have done much more damage, but they were making a point.
-Unsecured IoT devices are unsafe, and need to respond to the real-world environment where people’s security and property are at risk.
-The default blockchain authentication used in cybercurrency systems is a far more secure method and will significantly reduce threats to security and privacy.
+Mitigating “Internet of Things” vulnerabilities is becoming critical.
+An April report suggested that millions of (IoT) devices in homes had been hacked and bricked as a protest against poor cybersecurity for thousands of devices set to basic authentication.
+The hackers could have done much more damage, but they were making a point.
+Unsecured IoT devices are unsafe and need to respond to the real-world environment where people’s security and property are at risk.
+The default blockchain authentication used in cybercurrency systems is a far more secure method and has the potential to significantly reduce threats to security and privacy.
 Incorporating pricing and settlement on wholesale electricity markets into a secure blockchain can also prevent pricing manipulation.